amjack0/amjack0/README.md

 My name is Mujib Gouri.
 I study Mechatronics.
 I am a robotics enthusiastic and a programmer.
-Currently working with collaborative robots which involves sensors and control along with Orocos and Robot Operating System(ROS).
+Currently working with collaborative robots which involves motion and control along with Orocos and Robot Operating System(ROS).

 For questions and answers about ROS, here is my profile on ros.org, [Profile link](https://answers.ros.org/users/57146/amjack/)